Mount Weld mine: Geology

 The main deposits are hosted within the soil and regolith horizon that blankets the entire carbonatite and form shallow lenses within 60 m of the surface.
-The most important rare-earth oxide deposit, the Central Lanthanide Deposit, CLD, is located at the center of the carbonatite with the niobium/tantalum and other deposits generally located towards outer fringes.
-Discovered in 1988, the CLD represents a spectacular enrichment of rare-earth deposit sediments.
-The deposit is believed to be the largest and highest grade of its type in the world.
+The most important rare-earth oxide deposit, the Central Lanthanide Deposit, CLD, discovered in 1988, is located at the centre of the carbonatite, with the niobium/tantalum and other deposits generally located towards outer fringes.

+As of 2005 it was one of the largest rare earth deposits in the world.

+Location

+Mount Weld mine is located 30 km south of Laverton and 120 km east of Leonora.

+Ownership

 The Mount Weld deposit is owned by ASX-listed Lynas Corporation, which raised A$450 million equity from J. P. Morgan in 2009 to fund the development of a mine and also a processing plant in Kuantan, Malaysia.
-Once operational, the Mount Weld mine is expected to be the largest source of rare-earth elements outside of China.

-Mining began at the Mount Weld site in 2011.
+The mine opened in 2011 and as of 2021 is an important source for rare-earth elements.